Written By Shuja Khan

 The right is further connected to Article 15.
 (Article 15 of the GDPR outlines people’s right to access personal information.
 Unless people have the right to do something (like request removal) about their personal information on the Internet, the right to access that information would make little sense.
 Now, the law has been passed in the EU and applies to situations concerning EU citizens.
 Let’s understand the specifics of the Right to be forgotten.

-Individuals can request (and organizations are required to) deletion of their personal data in the following scenarios.
+Individuals can request (and organizations are required to) the deletion of their personal data in the following scenarios.

 If individuals wish to exercise their Right to Erasure and get their data deleted, they can submit written or oral requests to any member of the concerned organization.
 Organizations are liable to delete all such data, links to such data, and copies thereof without undue delay.
 An undue delay here usually means within 30 days.